Mathématique: Chapter 46

 “I need to find out what was done to me,” Rush said, “and who did it.”

 “Yeah,” Eli said.
-“But seeing as you’re not likely to figure that out entirely on your own and without resources?
-You’re going to need to stop looking quite so much like the guy who made ‘polynomial time’ a household word.
+“But for that?
+You need to stop looking like the guy who made ‘polynomial time’ a household word.
 Two words.
 Phrase.
 Whatever.
-Someone’s going to recognize you.
+Someone’s gonna recognize you.
 Maybe someone already has.
 Besides me.”

-After a bus ride and a drugstore trip, Rush stood shirtless in the pink-tiled, second-floor bathroom of the Wallace household, feeling extremely out of place beneath the bright warmth of incandescent lights.
-He wished he could remember the rest of his life, but even without that ability, he was fair certain that this was atypical.
+After a bus ride and a drugstore trip, Rush stood shirtless in the pink-tiled, second-floor bathroom of the Wallace household, feeling out of place beneath the bright warmth of incandescent lights.

-“Okay,” Eli said, his eyebrows coming together as he read the fine print on the box he was holding.
+“Okay.”
+Eli furrowed his brow as he studied the fine print on the box he held.
 “We can do this.
-I mean, girls do it all the time.
+I mean, girls do it all the time?
 We can definitely do it.”

-Rush wasn’t uniformly opposed to Eli’s plan, and didn’t particularly care to alienate his best hope of creating some kind of relatively sustainable living situation for himself while he worked out what he was going to do.
-Nevertheless, surrounded by the reality of the Wallace household, he felt nebulously guilty about drawing the young man into the situation in which he found himself, which, if not overtly dangerous at the precise moment, was certainly ill-defined with unambiguously sinister overtones.
+Rush wasn’t uniformly opposed to Eli’s plan and didn’t care to alienate his best hope of creating a sustainable living situation for himself while he worked out what he was to do.
+Nevertheless, surrounded by the reality of the Wallace residence, he felt guilty about entangling the young man in his situation, which, if not overly dangerous at that precise moment, was certainly ill-defined, with sinister overtones.

-“Have you done anything like this before?”
+“Have y’done anything like this before?”
 Rush asked.

 “Technically?
-No,” Eli said, staring at the box he held.
+No.” Eli frowned at the microscopic print on the side of the box.
 “But it’s not exactly higher level math.”

-“What I mean,” Rush clarified, crossing his arms over his chest, “is have you ever—“ He wasn’t sure exactly how to put what he wanted to say, and he cast his gaze around the room looking for inspiration or escape.
-He found himself instead looking at a picture of what was likely Eli, approximately age one, splashing happily in the kitchen sink, holding some kind of plastic toy.
+“What I mean,” Rush crossed his arms over his chest, “is have y’ever—” He wasn’t sure how to put what he wanted to say, and he cast his gaze around the room looking for inspiration (or escape).
+He found himself confronted with the faded photo of a child, likely Eli, circa age one, splashing happily in the kitchen sink, accompanied by a plastic toy.
 He thought it might be a duck.
-Possibly, a dragon.
+Possibly a dragon.
 Either way, this did nothing for his state of mind.

 “Evaded the Air Force?”
 Eli suggested.
 “Broken the law?
-Screwed the patriarchy?”
+Stuck it to the patriarchy?”

 “This is a terrible idea,” Rush said, still looking at the picture.
 “I should go.”

-“Well, your shirt is in my mom’s washing machine—I don’t really do the laundry, so we’ll see how that goes.
-The point is, you can’t go yet, so we might as well forge ahead.”
+“Well, your shirt is in my mom’s washing machine.
+I don’t really do the laundry, so we’ll see how that goes.
+The point is, you can’t leave yet, so we might as well forge ahead.”

-“You don’t do laundry?
-I only have one shirt.”
+“Y’don’t do laundry?
+I only have the one shirt.”

-“I sincerely doubt tha’ you could ‘take me’ in a fight.”
+“I sincerely doubt y’could ‘take me’ in a fight.”

-“I don’t.
-Step two, it says we’re supposed to combine bottles A and B and shake.”
+“Huh, well, agree to disagree, man.
+Step two: combine bottles A and B and shake.”
 Eli snapped the top off bottle A, and a strong chemical smell filled the room.

-“Ugh,” Rush said, his eyes burning.
-“It must have occurred to you that I could get you into trouble by proxy.”
+“Ugh.”
+Rush’s eyes began to burn.
+“It must’ve occurred to ya that I could get you into trouble by proxy.”

 “What?”
 Rush asked.

-“You’re going to need to put this stuff in your hair,” Eli said.
+“You’re gonna need to put this stuff in your hair,” Eli said.

-Rush looked uncertainly at the bottle Eli was holding.
+Rush looked skeptically at the bottle Eli held out to him.

 “It worked for the lady in Twelve Monkeys,” Eli said.
-“Kind of.”
+“Kinda.”

 “Is that a film?”
 Rush asked.

-“It makes sense,” Eli snapped back.
-“Black is going to hide your cyborg accessories much better.
-Plus, it will make you look younger.”
+“It makes sense,” Eli said, ignoring his question.
+“Black will hide your cyborg accessories much better.
+Plus, it’ll make you look younger.
+Bonus.”

-“Charming,” Rush said, swiping the bottle out of Eli’s hand with a dark look.
+“Charming.”
+Rush swiped the bottle from Eli’s hand with a dark look.

 “And less like yourself,” Eli continued, “which is the whole point.
 I wish we could give you a new haircut, but you’re gonna need to grow it out more to hide your technoswag.”

-“I’m so glad that my current difficulties are a vehicle for you to play out your adolescent fantasies.”
+“I’m so glad my difficulties are serving as a vehicle for you to play out your adolescent fantasies.”

-“You think a college drop out could afford this place?”
+“You think a college dropout could afford this place?”
 Eli shot back.
 “Put this on.”
 He passed Rush a plastic cap.
-“And leave it for five to thirty minutes, depending on desired results.
+“Leave it for five to thirty minutes, depending on desired results.
 I’m gonna say thirty.”

-Rush shoved his hair up inside the cap, trying to avoid getting too much of the chemical on the devices attached to both temples.
+Rush shoved his hair inside the cap, trying to avoid getting too much of the chemical on the devices attached to his temples.
+He threaded the bag above each device, then used a square of tissue to wipe each one clean.

 “Can I look?”
 Eli asked.

-“You can look,” Rush replied, tilting his head, squinting at the row of light bulbs above the mirror.
+“Y’can look.”
+Rush tilted his head, squinting at the row of small lightbulbs above the mirror.

-Eli stepped in and studied the device for a moment before he said, “there’s tape on there.”
+Eli studied the device for a moment before he said, “there’s tape on there.”

 “Yes,” Rush said.
-“The tape is obscuring an indicator light.”
+“It’s obscuring an indicator light.”

-“I’ll do it,” Rush replied, glancing at the mirror and carefully peeling back the small square of tape.
+“I’ll do it.”
+His eyes on the mirror, Rush carefully peeled back the small square of tape.

-“Holy crap,” Eli murmured, as the blue-white light was revealed.
+“Holy crap,” Eli murmured, as a blue-white light was revealed.
 “Have you gotten a good look at the interior of this thing?”

 “No,” Rush said.
 “D’you see anything notable?”

 “You could say that,” Eli replied.
-“I can’t be entirely certain without opening the casing, but I don’t think that’s purely an indicator light.
-I think you might have a crystal-based chip in there.”
+“I can’t be sure without opening the casing, but I don’t think that’s only an indicator light.
+You might have a crystal-based chip in there.”

-Rush angled his head try to see into the thing via the wall-mounted mirror, but couldn’t get a good view.
+Rush angled his head to try and see into the thing via the wall-mounted mirror, but couldn’t get a good view.
 Eli passed him a gold-rimmed hand mirror.
 He angled it, using both mirrors to get a clearer view of the thing affixed to his head.
-Within the device, only partially visible, were several small crystals, with delicate tendrils of wire arcing between them.
+Within the device, only partially visible, were several small crystals.
+Delicate tendrils of wire arced between them.

 “Maybe you are an alien,” Eli said.